sagemath/sagewiki_to_gh-2022-10-10/days103.md

 Please add #sd103 to any tickets you are working on on trac.
 If your ticket needs review, added it to the list on the tickets page to advertise.

+== Reimbursement info ==
+You can find the form to fill out here: [[attachment:Sage 103 reimbursement form.pdf]] Please email the form to Pam Kelley Ellend at pke2@uw.edu no later than September 9, 2019.
+You can also mail it to her; the address is on the form.

 ##== Community Agreement ==

 ##The participants of this event are asked to agree to our [[https://wiki.sagemath.org/days98/communityagreement|Community Agreement]]